munificent/game-programming-patterns/book/spatial-partition.markdown

 ^code grid-melee

-It just walks each cell and then calls `handleCell` on it.
+It walks each cell and then calls `handleCell` on it.
 As you can see, we really have partitioned the battlefield into little isolated skirmishes.
 Each cell then handles its combat like so:

 ^code handle-cell